Here you can view the profiles and biographies of our partners and directors.

 Before joining Ofgem, Frances was a director in the Economic Advisory Practice at EY where she specialised in the energy sector.
 Prior to that, she was a competition investigation director at the Office of Fair Trading.
 Frances has a masters degree in economics from LSE and a bachelors degree in engineering physics.

 Cathryn has practised law in both the public and private sectors.
 Prior to joining us, Cathryn was the deputy general counsel at the Department for Transport, having previously headed up legal teams advising on aviation and rail regulation.
 She has extensive competition, regulatory and procurement law experience, having also worked for the Competition Commission and in Linklaters EU and Competition Group.
 Previously, she worked as a planning lawyer in the litigation division of the Treasury Solicitor’s Department and as Assistant European Speakers Counsel at the House of Commons.

 She holds a PhD from the European University Institute in Florence.

-Prior to her current role, Philippa led Ofgem’s Smarter Metering team with responsibility for co-ordinating Ofgem’s interaction with DECC’s Smart Metering Implementation Programme to ensure a robust regulatory framework for smart metering in the interests of consumers.
-She has been previously contributed to a wide range of projects within Ofgem including introducing and overseeing National Grid’s System Operator incentive schemes, rules relating to green tariffs, cash out reform, the regulatory arrangements associated with the sale of National Grid’s Distribution Networks and the New Electricity Trading Arrangements where she had specific responsibility for the implementation of the Connection and Use of System Code.
+Philippa's previous experience includes leading Ofgem’s Smarter Metering team with responsibility for co-ordinating Ofgem’s interaction with DECC’s Smart Metering Implementation Programme to ensure a robust regulatory framework for smart metering in the interests of consumers.
+She has also contributed to a wide range of projects within Ofgem including introducing and overseeing National Grid’s System Operator incentive schemes, rules relating to green tariffs, cash out reform, the regulatory arrangements associated with the sale of National Grid’s Distribution Networks and the New Electricity Trading Arrangements where she had specific responsibility for the implementation of the Connection and Use of System Code.

 Andy leads Ofgem’s work on Flexibility and the teams dealing with the Electricity and Gas system frameworks.
 Previously he was associate partner in our networks divisions leading at various times on electricity and gas transmission and distribution policy and regulation of energy networks generally, and before that Head of Enforcement and Competition Policy.